Security Printing and Minting Corporation of India: Units

-According to the information made available, SPMCIL broadly operates through four production verticals i.e. currency printing presses, security printing presses, security paper mill and India Government mints.
+SPMCIL broadly operates through four production verticals i.e. currency printing presses, security printing presses, security paper mill, and India Government mints.

 Currency printing presses

 SPMCIL consists of two currency printing presses: the Currency Note Press (CNP) in Nashik and the Bank Note Press (BNP) in Dewas.
 New production lines are also set up in Mysore and Salboni.
-The two units are engaged in production of bank notes for India as well as a few foreign countries including Iraq, Nepal, Sri Lanka, Myanmar and Bhutan.
+The two units are engaged in the production of banknotes for India as well as a few foreign countries including Iraq, Nepal, Sri Lanka, Myanmar and Bhutan.
 More than 40% of Currency Notes circulated in India are printed by the two units.
-These units are equipped with designing, engraving, complete Pre-printing and Offset facilities, Intaglio Printing machines, Numbering & Finishing machinesetc.
+These units are equipped with designing, engraving, complete Pre-printing and Offset facilities, Intaglio Printing machines, Numbering & Finishing machines, etc.

-It is established in 1928 as the first printing press for bank notes in India.
-They are currently responsible for the printing of the new 500 rupee notes following the demonetisation of the old 500 rupee and 1000 rupee note.
 Currency is also printed by the two presses of Bharatiya Reserve Bank Note Mudran Private Limited, a wholly owned subsidiary of Reserve Bank of India.
-They are currently responsible for the printing of the new 2000 rupee notes, and speculations suggest that the printing of the 500 rupee notes will also shift to these presses for better speed and fewer errors.
-BNP also has an ink factory that produces ink for security printing.
+BNP also has an ink factory that produces ink for security printing in Dewas Bank Note Press (BNP) unit.

 Security printing presses

-There are two Security printing presses of SPMCIL, namely the India Security Press (ISP) at Nashik and Security Printing Press (SPP) at Hyderabad.
-These presses print the 100% requirement of passports and other travel documents, non-judicial stamp papers, cheques, bonds, warrants, postal stamps and postal stationery and other security products.
-The Security Printing Presses have the capability of incorporating security features like chemically reactive elements, various Guilloche patterns, micro lettering, designs with UV inks, bi-fluorescent inks, optical variable inks, micro perforation, adhesive/glue, embossing, die-cutting and personalization, etc.
+There are two Security printing presses of SPMCIL, namely the India Security Press (ISP) at Nashik and the Security Printing Press (SPP) at Hyderabad.
+These presses print the 100% requirement of passports and other travel documents, non-judicial stamp papers, cheques, bonds, warrants, postal stamps, postal stationery, and other security products.
+The Security Printing Presses have the capability of incorporating security features like chemically reactive elements, various Guilloche patterns, micro lettering, designs with UV inks, bi-fluorescent inks, optical variable inks, micro-perforation, adhesive/glue, embossing, die-cutting and personalization, etc.

 Mints

-SPMCIL comprises four units of India Government Mint located in the cities of Mumbai, Kolkata, Hyderabad and Noida.
+SPMCIL comprises four units of India Government Mint located in the cities of Mumbai, Kolkata, Hyderabad, and Noida.
 These mints produce circulation coins, commemorative coins, medallions and bullion, as required by the Government of India.

 Paper mill

-Security Paper Mill was established in 1968 at Hoshangabad, Madhya Pradesh.
-It produces papers for banknotes and non–judicial stamps and further prints with new enhanced unit.
+Security Paper Mill was established in 1968 at Narmadapuram, Madhya Pradesh.
+It produces papers for banknotes, non–judicial stamps, and passport paper.